Most common types of data integration methods

 1. Uniform Data Access

-With Uniform Data Access, you can access enterprise data from very disparate sets and present it uniformly.
+With Uniform Data Access, you can access enterprise data from disparate sets and present it uniformly.
 Uniform Data Access does this while allowing the data to stay in its original location.

 It leaves the data in the source system and defines a set that can provide a unified view to various customers across a platform.
 There is zero latency from the source system to the consolidated view.